 But before you start tackling that list of healthy hacks, there’s a very important task to complete first: buying the best coconut oil possible.
 The first question to ask yourself is how you plan to use it.
 The considerations vary based on whether you’re cooking with it, incorporating it into to your beauty routine, or using it to clean your house.

-Read on for your complete coconut oil buyers’ guide.
+Read on for your complete buyers’ guide to the best coconut oil.

-What to look for when buying coconut oil
+What to look for when shopping for coconut oil

 Is it food-grade?